memser-spaceport/pln-directory-portal/README.md

    1. Run `cp .env.example .env` at the root of the project
    2. Copy & paste the necessary environment variables values from the 1Password vault

-### Run development server

-Run `nx serve web-app` for a dev server.
-Navigate to [localhost:4200](http://localhost:4200).
-The app will automatically reload if you change any of the source files.

-### Build the app

-Run `nx build web-app` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-### Generate sitemap & robots.txt

-Run `nx run web-app:postbuild` after building the project to generate a sitemap of the app along with a `robots.txt` file.
-The resulting `sitemap.xml` and `robots.txt` files will be stored in the `dist/apps/web-app/public` directory.

-### Run unit tests

-Run `nx test web-app` to execute the unit tests via [Jest](https://jestjs.io).

-Run `nx affected:test` to execute the unit tests affected by a change.

-### Run end-to-end tests

-Run `nx e2e web-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

-Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

 ### Create a new pre-release & deploy app to staging

 1. Make sure you have the [GitHub CLI](https://cli.github.com/) installed on your machine (installation instructions [here](https://github.com/cli/cli#installation))